Home » Optical Windows » Sapphire Windows

 Sapphire Window Examples

-Custom Sapphire Windows manufactured by Guild Optics are considered among the best in the industry.
-Our custom sapphire optical components are excellent at protecting delicate lasers, sensors, cameras, and other devices due to their superior strength and scratch resistance.
-Sapphire Optics can also be used as viewports in high-pressure or vacuum situations.
-Sapphire windows for pressurized enclosures can be made much thinner than their optical glass counterparts due to sapphire’s high modulus of rupture.
-With a MOHS hardness of 9, sapphire is second only to diamond, plus it transmits from 190nm to 5000nm, making it a great choice for UV applications and mid-wave infrared.
+Our precision-crafted sapphire windows protect delicate lasers, sensors, cameras, and other devices thanks to their superior strength and scratch resistance.
+These optical elements also work perfectly as viewports in high-pressure or vacuum situations.
+For pressurized enclosures, our components can be made much thinner than optical glass counterparts due to the material’s high modulus of rupture.
+With a MOHS hardness of 9, this crystal is second only to diamond, plus it transmits from 190nm to 5000nm, making it a great choice for UV applications and mid-wave infrared.

 Click to see the Properties of Sapphire »